Due to the COVID 19 PANDEMIC THIS HAS CHANGED TO THE FOLLOWING DATES AND FORMAT

 The training will be taught in English with no simultaneous translation into Portuguese.

-The number of places is limited, so we advise your registration as soon as possible.
+The number of places is limited to 12 participants, so we advise your registration as soon as possible.

 To register in the retreat:

 Send an email to firstname.lastname@example.org including:

 - Tthe name and date of the event you want to register